Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 B	|6
 C	|2

-* Customer A visited the restaurant on 4 different days
+* Customer A visited on 4 unique days
-* Customer B visited on 6 different days
+* Customer B visited on 6 unique days
-* Customer C visited on 2 different days.
+* Customer C visited on 2 unique days.

 ------------